 Cucumber bread bites are perfect for serving an bridal or baby showers or would be fun at a tea party as well!
 They only take a few ingredients and almost no effort to make.

 I was introduced to these open face cucumber sandwiches almost twenty years ago now.
 The first time I had them is associate with a fun memory and no I think about it every time I make them.

 Luckily this recipe is super easy to make.
 So whipping it up at a moment’s notice isn’t a problem, plus it is a great way to use some cucumbers which tend to come on in droves in our garden.

 I have made this on several different types of bread.
-Baguettes work great for smaller cucumbers or halved cucumber slices as you can see above.
-These work especially well for appetizers.
+Baguettes work great for smaller cucumbers or halved cucumber slices.
+This smaller, two bite version works especially well for appetizers.